Property Management Owner’s Manual

 - Criteria: We have set criteria for selecting tenants.
 Applicants that meet our criteria will qualify for approval due to Equal Housing laws.
 Our criteria is as follows: credit score over 620, no violent crimes, no evictions, income is greater than three times the rental price, employment history of 2 years, and when applicable a clean rental history.
 Applicants that do not meet these guidelines will require owner approval and an increase in security deposit.
 We also require your approval if the applicant has a pet.

 - Can I meet the applicant?
-We strongly recommend that you do not meet the applicant.
+No. We strongly recommend that you do not meet the applicant.
 It’s our job to provide distance between the tenant and property owner.
 The landlord experience will be more enjoyable when we keep a buffer between you and the tenant.

 - Lease Signing & Move-in: With an approved application, we will draw up the lease contract, have tenants sign the lease, and collect a security deposit.
 Please consider the following: